neol1no/MTRX-Ware_ESP-BASE/README.md

 open source branch of MTRX-WARE.

-Dont expect crazy amount of updates or private features.
+Dont expect crazy amount of updates.

-Im working on the private version more then on this one tbh.
+Might continue working on it when i have the passion.

 Work in Progress / made for people who are too stupid for basic esp n shit, use at own risk